Official (ice hockey): Referees

 A referee (top-right) intently watches a shot-on-goal unfold during a game between the Pittsburgh Penguins and the Washington Capitals.

-A referee is responsible for the general supervision of the game and can be identified by the orange armbands on his or her arms.
+A referee is responsible for the general supervision of the game and can be identified by the orange (NHL and USA Hockey), purple (PWHL), or red (Hockey Canada) armbands on their arms.
 Ice hockey is a fast-paced sport with high-velocity shots of a puck that is only three inches in diameter; therefore referees aim to position themselves so they have specific unobstructed views of plays in order to make crucial judgment calls as accurately as possible.

 Under most officiating systems, the referee is the only official with the authority to assess penalties for violations of the rules.
-When a penalty is being assessed the referee will stand at center ice and announce the penalty to the entire arena.
-However, the linesmen can report a variety of penalties, such as too many men on the ice and major penalties, to the referee, who may then assess the penalty.
-The referee also conducts the opening face-off in each period and face-offs that follow after a goal is scored, which are done at the center ice face-off dot.
+When a penalty is being assessed the referee will stand near center ice and announce the penalty to the entire arena.
+However, the linesmen can report a variety of penalties, such as too many players on the ice and major penalties, to the referee, who may then assess the penalty.
+Depending on the rule book/level of play, a referee may conduct the opening face-off in each period and face-offs that follow after a goal is scored, which are done at the center ice face-off dot.
 If a goal is challenged, the referee or referees are the ones who review the play.

 Linesmen

-Linesmen or linespersons are primarily responsible for watching for violations involving the centre line and the blue line.
+Linesmen or linespersons are primarily responsible for watching for violations involving the center line and the blue line.
 Such infractions include icing and offside, after which the linesmen conduct faceoffs.
 They are also expected to break up scuffles, fistfights and other altercations that occur during the game.
-In some leagues, the rules allow linesmen to call some penalties (such as Too many men on the ice), while others only allow them to report the infraction to the referee.
+Linesmen do call some penalties (such as too many players on the ice), and can report major penalties to the referee who may choose to call them.